shaefelinger/codepedia/src/JS/loops.md

 ```

 - you still have to deal with the issue of using an **index** to access the values of the array,
 - Also, the `for...in` loop can get you into big trouble when you need to add an extra method to an array (or another object).

 ------

 ## for...of loop

+Generally used with arrays

-To loop over any type of data that is **iterable** (meaning it follows the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)).
+Loop over any type of data that is **iterable** (meaning it follows the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)).

 Almost exactly like you would write a **for...in** loop, except you swap out `in` with `of` and you can drop the **index**.

-The for...of loop will only loop over the values in the object.
+The for...of loop will only loop over the **values** in the object.

 ```js
 const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];